mixerp/plpgunit/readme.md

 #PostgreSQL Unit Testing Framework (plpgunit)

 Plpgunit started out of curiosity on why a unit testing framework cannot be simple and easy to use?
+Plpgunit does not require any additional dependencies and is ready to be used on your PostgreSQL Server instance.

 # Documentation